sonique6784/ComposeGDK/README.md

 # ComposeGDK
 The goal of Compose Game Developement Kit, is to provide a Multiplatform Game SDK based on Compose.
 It is a 2D Game Engine ideal to build oldschool games like Platform, Puzzle or Fight Games.

+## Disclaimer
+This is not a Google or JetBrains project, this not supported by any company.
+Given the experimental nature of this project, I can't guarantee much support at this stage.
+I hope we can build a community so that this become a strong library.

 ## Install
 Compose GDK requires Java 11 or above.
 It can be installed with homebrew (MacOS)
 ```